siberoloji/siberoloji.github.io/content/en/blog/Gaming/2024-10-30-easter-eggs-and-secrets-things-you-might-have-missed-in-counter-strike-global-offensive.md

 date: '2024-10-30T23:03:46+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'In this blog post, we''ll explore some of the most intriguing Easter eggs and secrets that you might have missed in CS:GO.'
+description:  'In this article, we''ll explore some of the most intriguing Easter eggs and secrets that you might have missed in CS:GO.'

 url:  /easter-eggs-and-secrets-things-you-might-have-missed-in-counter-strike-global-offensive/
 featured_image: /images/counterstrikeglobaloffensive.webp